Offshore oil and gas in the Gulf of Mexico (United States): History of Gulf oil production

 In April 2016, the US Bureau of Safety and Environmental Enforcement (BSEE) issued final well control regulations to improve the effectiveness of offshore safety.

-In November 2021, the Department of Interior’s Bureau of Ocean Energy Management made available for auction, for the purpose of oil and gas production, about 80.9 million acres in federal lands located offshore in the Gulf of Mexico.
+In November 2021, the Department of the Interior's Bureau of Ocean Energy Management made available for auction, for the purpose of oil and gas production, about 80.9 million acres in federal lands located offshore in the Gulf of Mexico.
 These 80 million acres of available tracts represented the largest ever lease of oil and gas drilling leases in the United States.
 Of the 80 million acres up for auction, 1.7 million acres of drilling rights sold.
 The sales generated about $191 million in revenue for the government.
 Chevron was the largest buyer, spending $47.1 million, followed by Anadarko, BP, Royal Dutch Shell, and Exxon.
 Exxon's spending of $14.9 million represented the largest sale by acreage, including 94 shallow water tracts.
 For context, in January 2021, the new administration in the United States paused most new oil and gas leases on federal land.
 In response, a federal court in Louisiana issued an order in June 2021 that prompted the Biden administration to conduct the auction, but it was later determined that the order did not require the auction to be held.
 The timing was such that the auction was held about a week after the conclusion of a group of worldwide environmental talks known as COP 26.

 Deepwater Horizon Oil Spill

-The Deepwater Horizon oil spill began on April 20, 2010 when an explosion struck the rig, it occurred in the Gulf of Mexico on the BP-operated Macondo Prospect.
-Killing eleven people, it is considered the largest marine oil spill in the history of the petroleum industry and sources estimated that between 134–206 million barrels of oil was released into the gulf.
-This oil spill was larger than the second largest oil spill at Ixtoc I which released 140 million barrels of crude oil into the Bay of Campeche.
+The Deepwater Horizon oil spill began on April 20, 2010 when an explosion struck the rig.
+It occurred in the Gulf of Mexico on the BP-operated Macondo Prospect and killed eleven people.
+It is considered the largest marine oil spill in the history of the petroleum industry and sources estimated that between 134–206 million gallons of oil was released into the gulf.
+This oil spill was larger than the second largest oil spill at Ixtoc I which released 140 million gallons of crude oil into the Bay of Campeche.